Demetrioz/Agrigate/README.md

 # Agrigate

-Agrigate is a platform that collects, manages, and analyzes all of your agricultural data and helps you run a more efficient, profitable farm or garden.
+Agrigate is a cross-platform application that helps growers collect, manages, and analyzes all of their agricultural data and run a more efficient, profitable farm or garden.

+## Overview

+Coming Soon!

 ## Project Structure

 Agrigate is a mono-repo that contains all code needed to build and run the  application.
 The project consists of the following items:

-### Client Applications

-The client application is what you use to interact with the Agrigate platform and lives in the `agrigate` directory.
-It is built using flutter and can run on Android, iOS, Mac, Windows, Linux, or Web.

-### Server Application

-The `server` directory contains a dockercompose file that will create a container with all of the server related code required to run an instance of Agrigate.
-This includes a database, api, and other various services.

-### Devices

-The `devices` directory contains different IoT devices that can be used on their own or in conjunction with Agrigate.
-The majority of devices are designed using some version of a Raspberry Pi.

-### Docs

-The `docs` directory contains the code for the documentation website.

-### Utilities

-The `utilities` directory contains various helper scripts and utilities for managing the repo and it's dependencies
+- **Agrigate.App**: The client application, built with Blazor Server and Electron.Net
+- **Docs**: A Docusaurus app that hosts documentation for Agrigate via GitHub Pages

+## Getting Started

+To debug the application, navigate to the Aggrigate.App directory and run `electronize start` Then, from within Rider, click "Debug" -> "Attach to Process"

 ## Documentation